What is Data Architecture?

 It encompasses the processes, policies, standards, and technologies that enable effective data management and utilization.

-Just as a blueprint guides the construction of a building, data architecture provides a blueprint for organizing and managing data across an enterprise.
+Just as a blueprint guides the construction of a building, it provides a blueprint for organizing and managing data across an enterprise.

 Components of Data Architecture